 Internal Finishes

-The internal face of the panels has been trowelled and sometimes, from different angles, the swirls of the powerfloat can be seen in the surface.
-For a superior surface we recommend that a 1-2 mm cementitious skim coat is applied prior to painting.
-Refer to Page 20/21 in the Litecrete Architectural Catalogue.
+However, Litecrete is often used for internal house walls.
+The internal face of Litecrete has a trowelled finish, and sometimes, from different angles, the swirls of the powerfloat can be seen in the surface.